hannseman/homebridge-mi-hygrothermograph/README.md

 When restarting Homebridge the Eve app will show the Accessories as having 0% battery until the sensor actually reports its battery status.
 This can sometimes take a couple of minutes.
 Just be patient and the actual battery status will show up.

+The E-Ink sensors do not report the current battery level.
+This will cause Elgato Eve to incorrectly warn about low battery.
+Set `disableBatteryLevel` to `true` to disable these warnings.

 To enable the Elgato Eve feature set `fakeGatoEnabled` to `true` in `config.json`